nakshatrasinghh/ML-Docker/README.md

 # Mobile Classification- Docker

 A docker image for scoring a simple DTC model on training and testing sets using [Mobile price classification](https://www.kaggle.com/iabhishekofficial/mobile-price-classification) dataset.
-This is very simple image which prints out model scores on training and testing sets, scores can vary as `random seed` parameter is not a constant.
+This is a very simple image which prints out model scores on training and testing sets, scores can vary as `random seed` parameter is not a constant.
 Green command to be executed to run the image directly in any local machine and red is the output after running the image.

 ![](imgs/cmd.png)